BJL156/ARM-C-Compiler/README.md

 A lightweight, zero-dependency C compiler written from scratch in C. It compiles C source code into AArch64 source code.
 It can then be assembled using GAS or the previous project's assembler [ARM C Assembler](https://github.com/BJL156/ARM-Assembler).

-This C compiler follows the next stage of my compiler AArch64 toolchain.
-It continues from my last project: [ARM Assembler](https://github.com/BJL156/ARM-Assembler) by allowing C source code to be translated into assembly for use with my assembler to generate ELF64 executables.
+This C compiler follows the next stage of my compiler AArch64 toolchain by continuing from my last project: [ARM Assembler](https://github.com/BJL156/ARM-Assembler) by allowing C source code to be translated into assembly for use with my assembler to generate ELF64 executables.

 ## Overview
 <p align="center">